 A spa session with special Northern Thai herbs

 Lanna Spa at Anantara Resorts and Four Seasons Golden Triangle Spa both offer various choices of treatments in well-designed Northern Thai themed suites with rustic wooden furnishing surrounded by peaceful countryside sceneries.

 Lanna spa in Anantara Golden Triangle Resorts

 Now that you know how cool a place Golden Triangle could be, why not consider it your next destination?
 With so many exciting activities to do, it is important to have a neat travel plan!
-Since you are already here, visit our tours: The Perfect Match: Anantara and Thailand, Glamourous Camping, The Hidden Gem of North Thailand for suggested itineraries and let us bring you the best experiences!
+Since you are already here, visit our tours: The Perfect Match: Anantara and Thailand, Glamourous Camping for suggested itineraries and let us bring you the best experiences!